Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 Since you skipped that part, that feature is completely optional and you can use everything else without it.
 It is purely a preference.

+*Q: How much of the framework works in Unity Transforms mode?*

+Nearly all of it.
+What doesn’t work tends to be very specialized features.
+But you will also miss out on some of the optimizations QVVS Transforms offers.